YaBoiBurner/sniprun/CONTRIBUTING.md

 - Names for interpreters should be unique.
 Include filenames, and also the name returned by `get_name()` that should be identical (case difference is tolerated).
 - Extra files for the same interpreter go into a subdfolder alongside the interpreter's main file.
 The subfolder has the same name as the file, minus the extension.
 - The interpreter try to follow (and create by itself) SupportLevel hints when possible; for example, will not try to parse an entire project into when it has been determined SupportLevel::Line is enough to run the submitted code.
-- The interpreter should not panic (unless fatal), but return the SniprunError as suggested by the Interpreter trait
+- The interpreter should not panic (unless fatal), but return the SniprunError as suggested by the Interpreter trait's methods.

 ## Contribute to Sniprun itself